manki11/ExerciserReact/src/media/defaultExerciseThumbnail/sounds/README.md

-## Guideline
+## Guidelines
-This file contains audios used in default Exercises.
+This file contains audios used in default exercises.
 The supported formats are - mpeg, wav, mp3.